tdurand/faq-app-client-mobile-comparison/README.md

 ## About:

+*Disclamer: I'm not an expert on the subject, and maybe i'm wrong or incomplete on some points, i will really appreciate some feedback.*

 This project aims to compare two differents methods to integrate Backbone.js with jQuery Mobile.

 It's a basic FAQ visualisation app which consume webservice from this project: [http://github.com/tdurand/faq-app-server](http://github.com/tdurand/faq-app-server)